Just recently we have been contacted by lots of customers with a Sharp JH1600E inverter, and it’s not working.

 Lastly there are fault codes that begin with either E or d.
 The first time an error code shows it will begin with an E, but after a few times of the same error it will change to a d.

 In the first instance try re-booting your inverter using the shutdown procedure.
 Leave it off for a few minutes and then re-start, and it may re-set itself.
 If the fault continues it is probably permanent.
-You may still have warranty on your inverter, (this is normally 5 years from the date of installation).
-If this is the case contact the company who you purchased your solar from and request a replacement.
+It is unlikely you will still have warranty on your inverter, (this is normally 5 years from the date of installation).
+However if you do, contact the company who you purchased your solar from and request a replacement.

 |E15 d-15||Relay sticking|